ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Ladies Should Read Newspapers.
-?
-It is a great mistake in female educa­
-tion to keep a young lady&#x27;s time and at­
-tention devoted to only fashionable
-literature of the day.
-I* you would
-qualify her for conversation, you must
-give her something to talk ahont ? give
-her education with the actual world,
 and its transpiring events.
 Urge her to
 read newspapers, and become familiar
 with the present character and im­